Lima in Peru

 Sights in Lima

 Lima is not just a stopover.
-Those who give the city time will find great museums, old churches, pre-Columbian traces, and good viewpoints.
+Those who give the city time will find strong museums, old churches, pre-Columbian traces and good viewpoints.

 |---|---|---|